ianballard/ianballard/README.md

 I have a BS in computer science and applied mathematics with certifications in AWS, Java, and SQL Server.

-I currently work at Jahnel Group as a senior software engineer and I love it there.
+I currently work at Jahnel Group as a senior software engineer and I love it there!